FatemaAlhameli/ConnectionsLab/Assignments/Assignment 4/README.md

 ### Challenges:

 The main challenges I faced in this assignment were finding datasets and making sure they worked.
 I struggled with a dataset that gave me an error that it's not possible to fetch the API link because it's blocked.
 This is something I still need to work on and find alternative datasets that I can use.
-Most dataset arent very similar therefore it takes time to get the hang of how to use it and display it on a webpage.
+Most datasets aren't very similar.
+Therefore, it takes time to get the hang of using and displaying it on a webpage.
+I also struggled with creating a for loop that would allow me to display the quotes in an organized format.
+After looking for a method from MDN, I was able to use ```<table>``` to organize the elements in the loop.
+This definitely took time to figure out; however, I was able to understand how to use for loops to display datasets.

 ### Next Steps: